vincedgy/Quotes/README.md

 ## TODOS

 ### Create Scripts
- - DynamoDB table creation
+ [x] DynamoDB table creation
- - DynamoDB table deletion
+ [x] DynamoDB table deletion

 ### Create HTML page :
- - install live-server ```sudo npm i -g live-server```
- - create an index.html page with jQuery (https://code.jquery.com/)
- - create the js script wich interacts with Cognito for authentication and DynamoDB for reading data
+ [x] install live-server ```sudo npm i -g live-server``` [x] create an index.html page with jQuery (https://code.jquery.com/) [ ] create the js script wich interacts with Cognito for authentication and DynamoDB for reading data [ ] test it on my local machine
+ [ ] push it to an S3 bucket with WebServer and version enabled with appropriate permissions and policy

 ### CORS configuration for S3 (if needed)